 How Do Search Engines Work

 People use search engines to find relevant content.
 Search engines provide the answers by scouring, understanding, and organising all content available on the internet — showing only the most relevant results to the searchers.
-All relevant content will show up in the Search Engine Results Page (SERP).
+All applicable content will show up on the Search Engine Results Page (SERP).

 Search engines have three main functions: